macma80/dagster_pipeline/README.md

         3. `nodes_sheet_name`: Name of the sheet containing the nodes data.

     2. Database Resource Configuration:
-        1. `var_name`: Name of the environment variable that stores the MySQL connection string.
+        1. `var_name`: Name of the environment variable containing the MySQL connection string.

 ### Schedule Configuration
 The pipeline is scheduled to run daily at 9 AM (Mexico City timezone) using the following cron expression: